OpenID Connect (OIDC) Authenticator

 The application sends out the ID Token to other application components or microservices.

-When an application component needs to retrieve a secret from DAP, it authenticates with DAP using the ID Token it received from the OIDC Provider.
+When an application component needs to retrieve a secret from Conjur, it authenticates with Conjur using the ID Token it received from the OIDC Provider.

-The application component uses the access token to retrieve secrets and perform other actions in DAP.
+The application component uses the access token to retrieve secrets and perform other actions in Conjur.

 For more information, see OIDC authentication flow.

-To understand how DAP authenticates users and hosts to retrieve secrets, see Authentication.
+To understand how Conjur authenticates users and hosts to retrieve secrets, see Authentication.

 This section describes how to set up the OIDC Authenticator.

-Prerequisite: Define DAP resources (users and variables), and grant necessary permissions
+Prerequisite: Define Conjur resources (users and variables), and grant necessary permissions

 The main purpose of OIDC authentication is to grant access tokens to application components authenticating with an ID Token of a user.
 Before configuring OIDC authentication, ensure that the necessary users and variables exist and that the users have been given permissions to use those variables.